Infineon/mtb-example-ml-gesture-classification/README.md

 Infineon provides a wealth of data at www.infineon.com to help you select the right device, and quickly and effectively integrate it into your design.

-For PSoC&trade; 6 MCU devices, see [How to design with PSoC&trade; 6 MCU - KBA223067](https://community.infineon.com/docs/DOC-14644) in the Infineon Developer community.
+For PSoC&trade; 6 MCU devices, see [How to design with PSoC&trade; 6 MCU - KBA223067](https://community.infineon.com/docs/DOC-14644) in the Infineon Developer Community.

 <br>